-Mueller Seems to Be Closing in on Flynn—and the Indictments Could Be Explosive
+Mueller Seems to Be Closing in on Flynn — and the Indictments Could Be Explosive

 But even that would be the least of Flynn’s worries.
 Manafort’s lawyers may have a point in complaining, as they have, that the Foreign Agents Registration Act is rarely criminalized and that Mueller shouldn’t weaponize it.
 But what if Flynn’s machinations to whisk away Gulen continued even after he took the oath of office as Trump’s national security adviser?
 And if he did do that, did other administration officials know?
 As University of Texas law professor Steve Vladeck points out, carrying a foreign country’s water in one’s capacity as a public official is, no questions asked, a serious federal felony — still quite a few steps removed from treason, but grave enough to cast judgment on Trump and anyone else tasked with vetting Flynn.

 None of this takes into account Flynn’s other sin, and the reason he was ultimately ousted: His lies about meetings and discussions with the Russian ambassador, both before and after the election — contacts that may have included talk of everything from how to undermine a Clinton presidency to lifting sanctions against Russia.
 You may recall that it was these discussions, which the FBI knew about and questioned Flynn on, that led Acting Attorney General Sally Yates to sound the alarm early on with the administration.
-“To state the obvious, you don’t want your national security adviser compromised by the Russians,” she told a Senate panel in May.
+“To state the obvious, you don’t want your national-security adviser compromised by the Russians,” she told a Senate panel in May.

 All of this intrigue about what the White House did or didn’t know about Flynn is precisely why Mueller may be keenly interested in this part of the Trump-Russia imbroglio.
 For one, every official his team of prosecutors interviews about the matter has an interest in being truthful, or else faces the prospect of prison time for lying to investigators.
 Loyalty to Trump won’t help them much there.